 Select the option Include XLIFF files in notification emails.
 When this option is selected, WPML will include a ZIP with all the XLIFF files for translation in each notification email.

-Go to WPML->Translation Management, choose the documents to translate, the translation languages and the translators and send to translation.
+Go to WPML → Translation Management, choose the documents to translate, the translation languages, assign the jobs to translators, and send everything to translation.

 WPML will notify your translators and send them the XLIFF files to translate.

-Alternatively, the translators can also go to their jobs list, select the documents that they want to download and click on Export as XLIFF.
+Alternatively, the translators can also go to the Translations Queue, select the documents that they want to download and click on Export as XLIFF.

 The translators should download and unzip the attachment from the notification email.
 It will contain the different documents that you sent.
 They translate each of the files in their CAT tool and save.